austenstone/chatgpt-bot/README.md

 # chatgpt-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Talk to ChatGPT using Issue and PR comments.
+A GitHub App built with [Probot](https://github.com/probot/probot) that allows you to talk to ChatGPT using Issue and PR comments.

 ## Setup